Daniel Nava: Kansas City Royals

 On August 29, 2016, the Angels traded Nava to the Royals for a player to be named later.

 Philadelphia Phillies

 On December 12, 2016, Nava signed a minor league contract with the Philadelphia Phillies.
 He made the Phillies' major league roster, and in his first game with the team on April 6, 2017, he homered in his first two at-bats.
 He appeared in 80 games total for the 2017 Phillies, batting .301 with four home runs and 21 RBIs.

 Pittsburgh Pirates

 On February 6, 2018, Nava signed a minor league contract with the Pittsburgh Pirates.
 On February 28, it was announced Nava would be sidelined 10 to 12 weeks after back surgery.
 He was released on March 20, and signed a new minor league contract with Pittsburgh on March 23.
-Nava did not play professionally during 2018.
-He became a free agent on November 6, 2018.
+Nava did not play professionally in 2018, and elected free agency following the season on November 2.